 The terms below were developed to describe the music and illustrations of this digital collection and have not been based on standard sources.
-A few of them are drawn from the Library of Congress Subject Headings, but most are unique to this finding aid.
+A few of them are drawn from the Library of Congress Subject Headings, but most are unique to this collection guide.
 The description of the dances are, for the most part, based on the New Harvard Dictionary of Music, edited by Don Michael Randel (Belknap Press, 1986).

 Instrumental music, sacred songs, opera, songs with German, French, or Italian words, and spirituals.
 There is a general problem of definition for this music because of our understanding of "classical" versus "popular" music today.
 In the nineteenth century, when many of these pieces were published, there really was little distinction between the two.
 There may have been a notion that some music was "uplifting" and some was degenerate, but the idea of "good" or "classical" is a fairly recent value judgment.

 Dance music to be performed in the home was very popular.
 Much of it was easily played on the piano, which was, by mid-nineteenth century, a symbol of the rising economic status of the middle class.
 Some of the pieces include dance instructions.
 To locate those items, search for dance instructions.

 1) A dance in duple time (2/4) characterized by high stepping and leaning back of the upper body.
 It became very popular on the stage and as a social dance in the 1890's to early 1900's.